DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose a hallucination detection method DHCP based on the cross-modal attention of LVLMs.
-Despite its simplicity and lack of need for additional training or inference for LVLMs, DHCP effectively detects hallucinations on benchmarks such as POPE, AMBER and tasks such as VQA and image-captioning.
-When deployed with our efficient DHCP, LVLMs can identify hallucinations during inference, reducing their risk.
-Our DHCP essentially providing a ``free lunch'' in terms of improving reliability and mitigating hallucinations of LVLMs.
+In this paper, we propose a hallucination detection method called DHCP, which leverages the cross-modal attention mechanisms of LVLMs.
+Despite its simplicity and without requiring additional training or inference for LVLMs, DHCP demonstrates effective hallucination detection capabilities across multiple benchmarks, including POPE, COCO, GQA, AMBER, as well as tasks such as VQA and image captioning.
+Extensive experiments conducted on Qwen2.5-VL, InternVL-2.5, LLaVA-v1.5, and InstructBLIP validate the robustness of our approach.
+When integrated with our efficient DHCP framework, LVLMs gain the ability to identify hallucinations during inference, thereby reducing their potential risks.
+Remarkably, DHCP provides an almost zero-cost solution for enhancing the reliability of LVLMs, offering significant improvements without additional computational overhead or training requirements.
+Future work will investigate DHCP at the token level, aiming to build a finer-grained LVLM hallucination detector that could precisely discover the exact place where the hallucination happens.